 The international EbA Community of Practice aims at knowledge and experience sharing and mutual learning beyond projects, institutions and regional boundaries on Ecosystem-based Adaptation (EbA).
-Its purpose is to jointly develop harmonized approaches, evidence-based lessons learned and best practices for how to plan and implement effective EbA to help people adapt to the adverse effects of climate change through a collaborative learning process.
+Its purpose is to jointly develop harmonised approaches, evidence-based lessons learned and best practices for how to plan and implement effective EbA to help people adapt to the adverse effects of climate change through a collaborative learning process.

 Since its foundation in 2015, the network has focused on the following topics:

 PANORAMA – Solutions for a Healthy Planet (www.panorama.solutions): Learning from each others’ success – this is the concept of the PANORAMA platform.
 The partnership initiative enables cross-sectoral learning and inspiration by documenting and promoting examples of replicable solutions across a range of conservation and development topics.
-It allows practicioners to share their stories, get recognized for successful work, and learn how others have tackled problems across the globe.
+It allows practitioners to share their stories, get recognised for successful work, and learn how others have tackled problems across the globe.
 The EbA Solutions theme fosters sharing of field-proven knowledge and experience on Ecosystem-based Adaptation in different regions and ecosystems and shows that inspiring solutions can be found everywhere on this planet.

-EbA short movie: A picture is worth a thousand words.
+EbA short movies: A picture is worth a thousand words.
 When it comes to the dissemination of complex information, moving pictures come to the fore.
 The EbA short film provides an illustrative introduction to the concept of EbA, practical country examples and the role of the international EbA Community of Practice.